Creating, Securing, and Scoring Blackboard Exams

 Proctored tests offer both a secure testing environment and flexibility in scheduling.
 There are some different options available for various levels of proctoring.

 ProctorU is available to for on-campus and online courses and there is no additional cost to students.
 There are two options for ProctorU service levels - Auto with Review (or Review+) and Live+

 - Auto with Review (or Review+) is the recommended option for most exams.

-- With this option, students do not need to schedule an appointment.
+- With this option, students do not schedule an appointment.
 At the time of the exam, the student will access the exam from the Blackboard course to connect to ProctorU.
 The student's audio/video and computer screen will be recorded throughout the duration of the exam.
 The session recording is then reviewed by a proctor from ProctorU.
 Any potential exam integrity incidents are documented and reported to the instructor.

 - Live+ is available for higher stakes exams and requires prior approval from the department